-Regattas are advised to require entrants to use 'Standard British Rowing Entry Forms and Summary Forms' The essential information that must be given for each crew, for each event entered is:
+Regattas are advised to require entrants to use BROE or if necessary, standard British Rowing Entry Forms and Summary Forms.

+The essential information that must be given for each crew, for each event entered is:
-- event and category entered

-- name of the club represented

-- colours of the club

-- crew names and registration numbers and individual points counts

-- individual dates of birth for Juniors or Masters

-- a certification, signed by the captain of the club, or his representative, attesting that the club is affiliated to British Rowing or another association recognised by British Rowing or FISA, and that the information provided is correct, including registration numbers and point counts - details of any doubling being sought i.e. notification if any individual or a crew is entered in a second event at the regatta.
-There is no compulsion on the regatta to accommodate any request for a doubled entry.
+- event and category entered - name of the club represented - colours of the club - crew names and registration numbers and individual points counts - · individual dates of birth for Juniors or Masters - a certification, confirmed by the captain of the club, or his representative, attesting that the club is affiliated to British Rowing or another association recognised by British Rowing or FISA, and that the information provided is correct, including crew

+- eligibility, registration numbers and point counts - details of any doubling up being sought i.e. notification if any individual or a crew is entered in a second event at the regatta.
+There is no compulsion on the regatta to accommodate any request for a doubling up entry.

-Where a club is entering a number of crews for the same regatta, especially where there are complications of doubling or shared boats or coxswains, it would be helpful if the club would complete a summary form listing the events entered and highlighting the doubling, if any, being sought.
+Where a club is entering a number of crews for the same regatta, especially where there are complications of doubling up or shared boats or coxswains, it would be helpful if the club would complete a summary form listing the events entered and highlighting the doubling up, if any, being sought.
 The regatta may require clubs to complete summary forms for complex entries.